MahmoodAlmur/Explore-US-Bikeshare-Data-Project/README.md

 # Explore-US-Bikeshare-Data
-### This Project was mad after copleting Introduction to Python course at Udacity
+### This Project was made after copleting Introduction to Python course at Udacity

 + This project explains some numbers for a bicycle rental company in three American cities :
 >1.
 Chicago